cometbft/cometbft/UPGRADING.md

 example, `TMHOME` or `TM_HOME` become `CMTHOME` or `CMT_HOME`.

-We have implemented a fallback check in case `TMHOME` is still set and `CMTHOME` is not, but you will start to see a warning message in the logs if this is set.
+We have implemented a fallback check in case `TMHOME` is still set and `CMTHOME` is not, but you will start to see a warning message in the logs if the old `TMHOME` variable is set.
+This fallback check will be removed entirely in a subsequent major release of CometBFT.

 ### Troubleshooting